Toilet tales and positive attitude change

 Some communities in the refugee settlements do not believe in latrine use.
 They claim that having more faeces in the compound shows wealth and capability to marry and sustain a home.
 This is the reason as public health promoters the bulk of our work involves changing mindsets and attitudes to prevent the spread of faecal-related diseases that are in households that are in close proximity.

-Eight months into the EU funded household latrine construction campaign which aims to increase sanitation and latrine coverage within Rhino settlement key achievements include 51% latrine construction, motivated community members constructing latrines on their own with or without our support, use of community role models as examples as well community structures such as hygiene promoters, field based community mobilizers, Village Health Teams, Water User Committees, Women forum, protection, Refugee Welfare Councils.
+The household latrine construction campaign which aims to increase sanitation and latrine coverage within Rhino settlement has registered a number of successes including; 51% latrine construction; motivated community members constructing latrines on their own with or without our support as well as use of community role models to motivate the community members.

 The campaign has not been without challenges such as slow progress of household latrine construction and decommissioning of filled communal latrines in some villages in Omugo and Imvepi settlements.